 This program is part of the “Democracy and the Informed Citizen” initiative, administered by the Federation of State Humanities Councils.
 The initiative seeks to deepen the public’s knowledge and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.
 We thank The Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.

 The 2018–19 Think & Drink series is made possible thanks to the support of the National Endowment for the Humanities, the Oregon Cultural Trust, Stoel Rives LLP, Tonkon Torp LLP, Northwest Natural, and the Kinsman Foundation.
 Our media sponsors for the 2018–19 series are Bridgeliner and XRAY.fm.
-Our community partners for this event is the Agora Journalism Center.
+Our community partners for this event are the Agora Journalism Center and City Club of Portland.

 Questions about Think & Drink?
 Please contact Ben Waterhouse at firstname.lastname@example.org.